tetchen9/rick-and-morty/README.md

 ### Testing and Code quality

 Unit tests are written with Vitest and Testing Library (the coverage is unsufficient at the moment, fuller coverage was descoped to meet time boundaries).
-Code linting and style enforcement is done with the help of ESlint.
-(I would normally use TSlint, but descoped it for this project to meet time constraints)
+Code linting and style enforcement is done with the help of ESlint, with a typescript plugin.

 ### Performance Optimizations